Back to Louisiana

 • The exact details on how the new reimbursement rates will be calculated are not fully explained in the amendment text.

-• It is unclear what specific actions the Department of Health must take to implement this plan beyond updating and filing necessary documents.
+• It is unclear what specific actions the Department of Health must take to implement these changes beyond updating Medicaid state plans as needed.

-Plain English: The amendment changes how Medicaid reimburses ambulatory surgical centers for gastroenterology procedures by setting the rate at or above Medicare rates and adjusts it annually.
+Plain English: The amendment changes how Medicaid reimburses ambulatory surgical centers for gastroenterology procedures by setting the rate at or above Medicare rates and adjusting annually based on Medicare adjustments.

-• Adds language to ensure that Medicaid reimbursement rates for gastroenterology procedures are at least equal to Medicare rates.
+• Adds language to ensure that Medicaid reimbursement rates for gastroenterology procedures in ambulatory surgery centers are set at or above Medicare rates.

-• The exact financial impact and implementation details of the amendment are not fully explained in the provided text.
+• The exact financial impact and implementation details are not fully specified in the amendment text provided.

 Plain English: The amendment changes how Medicaid reimburses ambulatory surgical centers for gastroenterology procedures, setting the reimbursement rate at or above the Medicare rate and adjusting it yearly based on Medicare rates.